RedHatGov/redhatgov.github.io/content/workshops/agile_integrations/lab08.md

   - Make sure to turn this setting back on after the lab

  1. Refresh the page, and the locations should appear.

+ 1. If you get an "Authentication Parameter is Missing" Error.
+It's most likely your backend api is not working
+    - Make you created the location-service API from Lab 3
+    - Go into 3Scale and update the Private Base URL for the SSO Locations API to a working API such as the sample Locations API that your instructor can give you.

+ 1. Also, make sure to use an Incognito Browser Window or Clear your Browser Cache when viewing the International Sample Application

 ## Steps Beyond